alexwlchan/alexwlchan.net/src/_drafts/emptydir.md

   Card image from https://www.pexels.com/photo/orange-crab-in-shallow-photo-584501/
 {% endcomment %}

-I've released a new command-line tool on GitHub: [emptydir], which looks for directories which are empty or nearly empty, and deletes them.
+I've posted a new command-line tool on GitHub: [emptydir], which looks for directories which are empty or nearly empty, and deletes them.

 This isn't a completely trivial problem, because emptiness is deceptive.
 Consider the following folder.